 A gaming mouse will usually have multiple dots per inch (DPI) settings from high to low.
 They’re adjustable to pick up the smallest of mouse movements when playing a first-person shooter or a fantasy game that sometimes relies on pinpoint accuracy for aiming or fighting an opponent.
 The higher DPI settings which are nice to have, as per the Wired Shopper, are only necessary for gamers.

 In the comparison of gaming mouse vs regular mouse, the optical sensor of the desktop mouse is accurate enough to pick up purposeful mouse movements.
 When moving across the desktop or selecting a menu option, that’s usually sufficient.

 A Range of Buttons

-With desktop mouse, you rarely need programmable buttons to get things done.
+With the desktop mouse, you rarely need programmable buttons to get things done.
 Certainly, it’s useful to have a forward and back button on the side of a mouse to move around the web more easily – this is worth paying extra for – but an excess of buttons beyond this is only going to confuse users.